cwaage/cs50_labs/README.md

 {% spoiler "Hint" %}

-Notice how the number of dots needed on each line is the "opposite" of the number of that line's hashes.
+Notice how the number of dots needed on each line is "inversely proportional" to the number of that line's hashes.
 For a pyramid of height 8, like the above, the first line has but 2 hash and 7 dots.
-The bottom line, meanwhile, has 9 hashes and thus 0 dots.
+The bottom line, meanwhile, has 9 hashes and 0 dots.
 Via what formula (or arithmetic, really) could you print that many dots?

 {% endspoiler %}